openshift/federation-dev/README-ocp4-cs.md

    2. Select `KubeFed` from operator list.
    3. If a warning about use of Community Operators is shown click `Continue`.
    4. Click `Install`.
-   5. Under `Installation Method`, leave the selection on the default, `All namespaces on the cluster`.
+   5. Under `Installation Method`, Select A `specific namespace on the cluster`
+   6. Select `kube-federation-system` as the namespace.
-   6. Click `Subscribe`.
+   7. Click `Subscribe`.
 3. Check the Operator Subscription status.
    1. On the left panel click `Catalog -> Operator Management`.
    2. Click `Operator Subscriptions` tab.